microsoft/vscode-wiki/File-Watcher-Internals.md

 For when `RelativePattern` is used, patterns that include `**` or `/` are considered recursive watch requests if the path is a folder.

-Correlated watch requests are pretty much handed off to the file service without further massaging, but uncorrelated requests are massaged to reduce the impact on everyone that listens to `IFileService.onDidFilesChange`:
-- recursive watch requests get their `exclude` rules configured based on the `files.watcherExclude` setting
+Correlated watch requests are pretty much handed off to the file service without further massaging, but uncorrelated recursive requests are massaged to reduce the impact on everyone that listens to `IFileService.onDidFilesChange`.
+These get their `exclude` rules configured based on the `files.watcherExclude` setting.
+As such, an extension that uses uncorrelated recursive file watching is at the mercy of how `files.watcherExclude` is configured.
+For that reason, the new proposed API was added.